elastic/logstash-docs-md/docs/lsr/plugins-filters-elastic_integration.md

 **Logstash catches issues while running ingest pipelines**

-When errors occur during the execution of ingest pipelines, {{ls}} attaches the `_ingest_pipeline_failure` tag to the event, making it easier to identify and investigate problematic events.
+When errors occur during the execution of ingest pipelines, Logstash attaches the `_ingest_pipeline_failure` tag to the event, making it easier to identify and investigate problematic events.
-The detailed logs are available in the {{ls}} logs for your investigation.
+The detailed logs are available in the Logstash logs for your investigation.
 The root cause may depend on configuration, environment or integration you are running.

 For further guidance, we recommend exploring [Manage Elastic Agent Integrations](docs-content://reference/fleet/manage-integrations.md) and [Handling pipeline failures](docs-content://manage-data/ingest/transform-enrich/ingest-pipelines.md#handling-pipeline-failures) topics.

 **Errors internally occurred in the ingest pipeline**

-If an ingest pipeline is configured with `on_failure` conditions, failures during pipeline execution are internally handled by the ingest pipeline itself and not be visible to {{ls}}.
+If an ingest pipeline is configured with `on_failure` conditions, failures during pipeline execution are internally handled by the ingest pipeline itself and not be visible to Logstash.
-This means that errors are captured and processed within the pipeline, rather than being passed to {{ls}} for logging or tagging.
+This means that errors are captured and processed within the pipeline, rather than being passed to Logstash for logging or tagging.
-To identify and analyze such cases, go to the {{kib}} -> Stack Management -> Ingest pipelines and find the ingest pipeline you are using.
+To identify and analyze such cases, go to the Kibana -> Stack Management -> Ingest pipelines and find the ingest pipeline you are using.
 Click on it and navigate to the _Failure processors_ section.
 If processors are configured, they may specify which field contains the failure details.
 For example, the pipeline might store error information in a `error.message` field or a custom field defined in the _Failure processors_ configuration.
-Go to the {{kib}} Dev Tools and search for the data (`GET {index-ingest-pipeline-is-writing}/_search`) and look for the fields mentioned in the failure processors .
+Go to the Kibana Dev Tools and search for the data (`GET {index-ingest-pipeline-is-writing}/_search`) and look for the fields mentioned in the failure processors .
 The fields have error details which help you to analyze the root cause.

 For further guidance, we recommend exploring [Manage Elastic Agent Integrations](docs-content://reference/fleet/manage-integrations.md), [Handling pipeline failures](docs-content://manage-data/ingest/transform-enrich/ingest-pipelines.md#handling-pipeline-failures) topics.